 Will the selection committee read my LSAT essay?

 Yes.
 The LSAT essay is not scored, but copies of the writing sample are sent to Melbourne Law School along with your LSAT report.
 This writing sample is a good opportunity to show the selection committee how you write an essay under exam conditions.

 When do I sit the LSAT?

 Applicants are encouraged to sit the LSAT as early as possible to allow time for resitting the test if required.
 In the past, the JD Selection Committee has seen applicants substantially improve their LSAT score in the second sitting.
 This has been the difference in previous years between being offered a CSP or Bursary place compared to an Australian Fee place.
-LSAT scores are valid for five years and the LSAT can be sat three times in two years.
-Melbourne Law School will use your highest LSAT when assessing your application.
+LSAT scores are valid for five years and Melbourne Law School will use your highest LSAT when assessing your application.

 What if I've already sat the LSAT?

 If you have already taken the test within the last five years of the application deadline, you may choose to use those results in your application for the Melbourne JD.
 You must still provide us with your LSAC registration number in your application.

 Where can I sit the LSAT?